GRAAL-Research/poutyne/docs/source/examples/introduction.rst

         end of training.

         Args:
-            pytorch_network (torch.nn.Module): The neural network to train.
+            network (torch.nn.Module): The neural network to train.

         Example:
             This function displays something like this: